 The application for experiment is a fillable PDF in which you can provide your contact information and a brief description of your proposed experiment.
-You may be asked to sign a user agreement that establishes some basic expectations between WiPPL and users of the facility.
 Once your application is submitted, you will receive credentials that we will use later in the process to handle access requirements for collaboration.
 You are also assigned a Facilitator, a staff scientist who will help you make the most compelling case for your project in a user project proposal.

 A user project proposal consists of an abstract and a three-slide illustrated presentation, describing the high-level vision for the proposed experiment.
-Project proposals are reviewed by an External Review Board (EAB) for approval, based on principles similar to DOE merit review criteria: scientific and/or technological significance, appropriateness and feasibility of approach, and broader impacts.
+Project proposals are reviewed based on principles similar to DOE merit review criteria: scientific and/or technological significance, appropriateness and feasibility of approach, and broader impacts.

 Content suggestion for project proposal three-slide illustrated presentation:

 * Facility needs (plasma sources and heating, diagnostics, software)